DomiStyle/esphome-panasonic-ac/README.md

 # Requirements

 * ESP32 (or ESP8266) ([supported by ESPHome](https://esphome.io/#devices))
-* 5V to 3.3V bi-directional Logic Converter (minimum 2 channels, available as pre-soldered prototyping boards)
+* 5V to 3.3V bi-directional Logic Converter (Minimum 2 channels, available as pre-soldered prototyping boards.
+Note that by getting an ESP32-DevKitC V4 board there's no need for external logic converters.)
 * Female-Female Jumper cables
 * Soldering iron
 * Wires to solder from Logic converter to ESP